 Depending on the medium and operating conditions, various regulator component materials are available such as:

+The seal in the pressure regulator should be compatible with the operating temperature and medium.
 The size and weight of the pressure regulator are important considerations.
-The material used, required port size, adjustment requirements and type of mounting should be taken into account to select the appropriate type.
+The material, required port size, adjustment requirements, and type of mounting should be taken into account to select the appropriate type.